dataluscorp/browser/toolkit/crashreporter/docs/index.rst

    The ping sender is a standalone executable that is launched by the crash reporter client to deliver a crash ping to our telemetry servers.
-The ping sender is used to speed up delivery of the crash ping which would otherwise have to wait for Firefox to be restarted in order to be sent.
+The ping sender is used to speed up delivery of the crash ping which would otherwise have to wait for Datalus to be restarted in order to be sent.

 How Main-Process Crash Handling Works
 =====================================